Blog Post December 5, 2025 | 15 minute read

 • Cross-functional governance challenges

-Real-time data synchronization sounds great (and they are) until you realize the governance implications.
-When changes propagate instantly, you need much tighter controls on who can make what changes and when.
+Real-time data synchronization sounds great (and it is) until you realize the governance implications.
+When changes propagate instantly, you require:

-You need monitoring systems that can detect and alert on data quality issues before they reach customers.
+• Monitoring systems that can detect and alert on data quality issues before they reach customers

 The infrastructure investment you need